Tag Archives: education

 EARTH DAY

-Pine Mountain Settlement School will not retreat from the environmental challenges before us.
-We will continue to remind all who listen of the legacy that has always been a part of the mission of the School.
+Pine Mountain Settlement School will not retreat from the environmental challenges before us ALL.
+We will continue to remind ALL who will listen, of the legacy that has always been a part of the mission of the Settlement School.
 For the sake of humanity, we encourage you to join us in the tasks before us; face the challenges and actually work toward solutions that will change our future to one that works for all of us, not just a few.
 “Some things never change ,” but sometimes they do, because we believe that we are all in this together.

 NASA/ GSFC/ NOAA/ USGS [Public domain]